XavierAmico/XavierAmico/README.md

 ## 🚧 Projects I’m Working On

 - 🎮 A Roblox game which requires use of databases for saving data, as well as Lua scripting.
-- 🤖 Pearl Bot — a feature-rich Discord bot with PostgreSQL persistence
+- 🤖 Pearl Bot: a feature-rich Discord bot with PostgreSQL persistence

 ---